 I like the Epson print driver and the Canon print driver has some nice features too.
 HP print drivers are plain but easy to use.

-The Brother has a fax and document feeder to offer but slightly higher operating costs.
+The Brother has a fax and document feeder to offer but slightly higher operating costs from what I’ve seen.
 Upgrading to the Smart Tank 7301 would add a document feeder.

 Printing apps from the other brands are very ordinary and I usually recommend Mopria apps.
 HP Smart printing app is above average and one of the few apps worth installing.